Expertise: Neurobiology, Molecular Genetics, Developmental Biology, Gene Silencing

 Methodology: Synapse Imaging (Two photon microscopy, Array Tomography), Calcium Imaging (Light Sheet Microscopy/SPIM, Light Field Microscopy), Optogenetics, CLARITY, Tol2 transgenesis, TALENs/CRISPRs, Video tracking and behavior computation.

-Associate Professor (Research), Psychiatry & Behavioral Science - Stanford Center for Sleep Sciences and Medicine
+Associate Professor (Research), Psychiatry and Behavioral Sciences - Stanford Center for Sleep Sciences and Medicine

 Orexin A and orexin receptor 1 axonal traffic in dorsal roots at the CNS/PNS interface.